iTofu/LCBannerView/README.md

 You can using the images from **local** or **internet**.

+And it won't affect other scrollViews' `scrollsToTop` propertie.

-If you feel good, please give me a star, thank you! ⭐️
+If you feel good, please give me a star, thank you very much! ⭐️